notatiyyah/bookmark-manager/README.md

 As a user,
 So that I can see all the bookmarks,
 I'd like the page to show a list of bookmarks

+As a user,
+So that I can edit my bookmarks,
+I'd like to be able to add and remove bookmarks
 ```